Exclusive: Siemens seen making formal Alstom bid as early as this week

 On Friday, French Economy Minister Arnaud Montebourg said the government would not let domestic companies be "dismembered, chopped up into pieces and devoured" and did not rule out taking a stake in Alstom to help secure its future.

-Meanwhile Siemens could offer to sell Alstom's wind and nuclear power assets to French state-controlled energy group Areva (AREVA.PA), thereby addressing government concerns over France's energy independence, said two sources familiar with the proposed deal.
+Meanwhile Siemens could offer to sell Alstom's wind and nuclear power assets to French state-controlled energy group Areva, thereby addressing government concerns over France's energy independence, said two sources familiar with the proposed deal.

 As a further sweetener, Siemens is said to be offering to set up in France the headquarters of sub-units in Transmission and Distribution - the segment which makes gear to carry electricity from power plants to households - potentially strengthening the country as a hub for this technology.